Khloe Kardashian Flaunts Post-Baby Body In Skin Tight Pants On Date Night With Tristan Thompson

-Despite the Kardashian-Jenner clan hovering on both sides of the fence following the reveal of Tristan Thompson’s cheating scandal, Khloe has decided to stick by her man.
+Despite the Kardashian-Jenner clan hovering on both sides of the fence following the reveal of Tristan Thompson’s alleged cheating scandal, Khloe has decided to stick by her man.

 According to Daily Mail, Khloe was pictured enjoying a rare date night with Tristan on Monday evening.
 The two appeared to be enjoying a romantic double date at Nobu Restaurant in Malibu with LeBron James and his wife Savannah.